MaruliHTGL/Binary-Classification-Fake-News/README.md

 # Binary Classification: Fake News

 A tool used to check fake news.
-This tool is made using machine learning mode, namely SVC with 93% accuracy.
+This tool is made using machine learning model, namely SVC with 93% accuracy.

 - For the complete code please check [this file](https://github.com/MaruliHTGL/Binary-Classification-Fake-News/blob/6f4c0d1ad041c49e3b18f864c019b1ff787781c5/Fake%20News%20Classification.ipynb)
 - To test the model please visit [this link](https://fakenewschecker.streamlit.app/)